 - The stage is sized to accommodate the largest group to be featured.
 How big is your biggest band?
 Do you anticipate a band and choir performing together?
 Allow for your largest group in the design instead of being sorry later!

-- Assume that the typical stage is 30 feet deep with a proscenium opening of 35 to 40 feet wide.
-The side stage should be at least half the size of the proscenium opening.
+- Assume that the typical stage is 30-35 feet deep with a proscenium opening of 40-50 feet wide and up to 30 feet tall.
+The side stage should be at least half the size of the proscenium opening on each side.

 - Ideally, access to the stage is handicap accessible.
 You can accomplish that with side aprons on the same level as the “cross-aisle.”